 Abstract

 Several studies have suggested that low-frequency brain oscillations could be key to understanding how the brain samples sensory information via rhythmic alternation of low and high excitability periods.
 However, this hypothesis has recently been called into question following the publication of some null findings.
 As part of the #EEGManyLabs initiative, we set out to undertake a high-powered, multi-site replication of an influential study on this topic.
-In the original study, Mathewson et al. (2009) showed that during high amplitude fluctuations of alpha activity (8-13 Hz), the visibility of a visual target stimulus depended on the timing the target was presented relative to the phase of the pre-target alpha activity.
-Furthermore, visual evoked potentials (e.g., N1, P1, P2 and P3) were larger in amplitude when the target was presented at pre-stimulus the alpha peaks that were associated with higher visibility.
+In the original study, Mathewson et al. (2009) showed that during high amplitude fluctuations of alpha activity (8-13 Hz), the visibility of a visual target stimulus depended on the time the target was presented relative to the phase of the pre-target alpha activity.
+Furthermore, visual evoked potentials (e.g., N1, P1, P2 and P3) were larger in amplitude when the target was presented at the pre-stimulus alpha peaks, which were also associated with higher visibility.
 If we are successful in replicating the results of Mathewson et al. (2009), we intend to extend the original findings by conducting a second, original, experiment that varies the pre-stimulus time unpredictably to determine whether the phase-behavioural relationship depends on the target stimulus having a predictable onset time.

 Introduction

-Brain rhythms reflect cyclic fluctuations in neural excitability (Bishop, 1932; Buzsáki & Draguhn, 2004; Doelling & Florencia Assaneo, 2021).
-They are thought to play a role in how sensory information is processed (Schroeder & Lakatos, 2009).
-In contrast to the subjective experience of a continuous perceptual flow, brain rhythms in the low-frequency range have been hypothesised to chunk sensory input into consecutive snapshots, like neural shutters (Adrian & Matthews, 1934; Poeppel, 2003; VanRullen, 2016; Walter, 1950).
+Brain rhythms reflect cyclic fluctuations in neural excitability (Bishop, 1932; Buzsáki & Draguhn, 2004; Doelling & Florencia Assaneo, 2021), which are thought to play a role in how sensory information is processed (Schroeder & Lakatos, 2009).
+Low-frequency brain rhythms have been hypothesised to chunk sensory input into consecutive snapshots, like neural shutters (Adrian & Matthews, 1934; Poeppel, 2003; VanRullen, 2016; Walter, 1950).
 This means that information presented at specific times (i.e., phases) in relation to the ongoing oscillations may be processed differently, as measured by physiological (e.g., ERPs) and/or behavioural (e.g., sensitivity, reaction times) indices (Başar et al., 1997; Callaway, 1962; Dustman & Beck, 1965; Harter, 1967; Lindsley, 1952; Samaha et al., 2020; VanRullen, 2016).

 The possibility that perception and cognition operate in cycles, following brain rhythms, has attracted researchers’ interest for decades because it offers a unifying account of how brain oscillations contribute to prioritizing, categorising, and manipulating sensory input to provide accurate and fast responses to relevant stimuli.
 In addition, if brain rhythms and behaviour share an oscillatory “modus operandi”, it may be possible to influence or control one (i.e., via entrainment) to change the other (Callaway & Yeager, 1960; Vigué‐Guix et al., 2022; Vigué-Guix & Soto-Faraco, 2023; Zrenner et al., 2018).
 This would allow scientists to study how the brain processes information more directly and devise new interventions.